pyvista/scikit-gmsh/CONTRIBUTING.rst

 `Discussions <https://github.com/pyvista/pvgmsh/discussions>`_
 repository where the community can collectively address your questions.

-You are also welcome to join us on `Slack <https://communityinviter.com/apps/pyvista/pvgmsh>`_, but Slack should be reserved for ad hoc conversations and community engagement rather than technical discussions.

-For critical, high-level project support and engagement, please email info@pvgmsh.org - but please do not use this email for technical support.
+For critical, high-level project support and engagement, please email tkoyama010@gmail.com - but please do not use this email for technical support.

 For all technical conversations, you are welcome to create an issue on the `Discussions page <https://github.com/pyvista/pvgmsh/discussions>`_